Karakia whakawaatea - Te Pae o Manukau Food Forest whenua

 All gathered around the fire while Therese shares words, Mana whenua in orange hi-vis

 A karakia whakawaatea can be seen as a spiritual blessing and clearing of space.
-Making the path forward free, lifting restrictions, uncovering the way for a safe journey, in this case it was to clear the whenua before starting any physical mahi on it.
+Making the path forward free, lifting restrictions and uncovering the way for a safe journey.
+Respecting mana whenua and acknowledging tikanga made this blessing an essential part of the process, before any physical mahi commenced.

-There was a fire going by the Boundary whare and another out on the whenua of the food forest site, close to the lonely Tītoki tree, that all our waka plants and fruit trees yet to be planted, huddled around.
-We were amazed by the amount of people of all walks who gathered with us so early in the morning in support of this kai resilience vision many years in the making.
+There was a fire going by the Boundary whare and another out on the whenua of the food forest site, close to the lonely Tītoki tree.
+All our waka plants and fruit trees yet to be planted, huddled around as if to hug the Tītoki.
+It was amazing to witness a big number of people of all walks, gather with us so early in the morning in support of this kai resilience vision many years in the making.

-When the time came, Mana whenua led us through our Hue waka in a trail, right through the gated fence, then circling the edge of the whenua following one another all the way round until we reach the ‘pito’ which we have mentally marked as around the Tītoki.
+When the time came, mana whenua led us all through our Hue waka in a trail, right through the gated fence, circling the edge of the whenua following one another all the way round until we reached the ‘pito’.
+There we continued to circle, creating a porowhita around the lonely Tītoki.

-In the calm breath of Tāwhirimātea and under a blanket of stars, we united in waiata māori, karakia, and few shared words of tautoko, growing up in Ōtara and what this project means to them and what this will mean for the neighbourhood.
+In the calm breath of Tāwhirimātea and under a blanket of stars, we united in waiata māori, karakia, and few shared words of tautoko, and some about growing up in Ōtara and what this project means to them and what this will mean for the neighbourhood.

-As light approached the horizon, Therese got us all warmed up and grooving with a fun dance game acknowledging the key navigational points - Raki North, Tonga South, Whitinga East and Tomokanga West.
-Solidifying this will be a fond memory for most.
+As light approached the horizon and mana whenua ended off karakia, Therese got us all warmed up and grooving with a fun dance game getting us each to signal the key navigational points - Raki North, Tonga South, Whitinga East and Tomokanga West.
+Solidifying this will be a fond memory.

 Now the path is clear and restrictions are lifted, planting dates are coming soon.